steve12345585/SnipeOffice/libreofficekit/README.md

-# LibreOfficeKit
+# SnipeOfficeKit

-LibreOfficeKit can be used for accessing LibreOffice functionality through C/C++, without any need to use UNO.
+SnipeOfficeKit can be used for accessing SnipeOffice functionality through C/C++, without any need to use UNO.

 For now it only offers document conversion (in addition to an experimental